zalando/zalenium/CONTRIBUTING.md

 - Check the list of open [issues] (https://github.bus.zalan.do/TIP/zalenium/issues).
 Either assign an existing issue to yourself, or create a new one that you would like work on and discuss your ideas and use cases.
 - Fork the repository on GHE
 - Create a topic branch from where you want to base your work.
 This is usually master.
-- Make commits of logical units.m
+- Make commits of logical units.
 - Write good commit messages (see below).
 - Push your changes to a topic branch in your fork of the repository.
 - Submit a pull request